JocelynF4/Research-Paper-RAG/README.md

 ### Human interpretation

-I clicked open the retrieved chunks to double-check the study figures, and it looked accurate.
-It doesn't look the prettiest, but the AI got me 80% of the way there in a very short amount of time, and I did the remaining 20% verification myself.
+I clicked open the raw chunks section to double-check the study figures, and it looked accurate.
+It doesn't look the prettiest, but the AI got me 80% of the way there in a very short amount of time, and I did the remaining 20% verification by skimming the paper.

 ### The final decision

-If I were in an interview, I would use the choice overload finding as a talking point but frame it carefully as "research suggests" rather than "it's proven that."
-The AI's appeal path section actually prompted me to think deeper about that, which I probably wouldn't have done on my own.
+If I were in an interview, I would use the findingd as a talking point, but make sure to frame it carefully as "according to this research" rather than "it's proven that."
+I would overall want this to a supplement to my interview, show that I did my research, and spark a deeper conversation with the interviewer.

 ### The appeal / override path

-If something in the AI's summary had seemed off, like a number that felt too precise or a claim that didn't match what I half-remembered from skimming the paper, the retrieved chunks expander lets me go straight to the source text.
-From there, I can either verify it or flag it as something not to use.
+If something in the AI's summary had seemed off or inaccurate, like a claim that didn't match what I half-remembered from skimming the paper, the retrieved chunks section would let me go straight to the retwived text.
+I would also want to amke sure that the chunks reciever lines up with the paper itself, especially if I would be using direct numbers.
+Maybe even pull in several documents to cross-compare in the same way.

 ---